For the relative in Sweden

 Questionnaire about family relationship and the maintenance requirement

-Once your family member has submitted an application for a residence permit in order to come live with you in Sweden, you will be asked to fill out a form with questions about your relationship.
-If you are subject to the maintenance requirement, you will also need to show that you can support yourself, other people in your household, and the family members who are applying for a residence permit.
-You will also need to show that you have a home that is of sufficient size and standard for you to live in.
+Once your family member has submitted an application for a residence permit in order to come live with you in Sweden, you will receive an email.
+The email will contain instructions for logging in to a questionnaire, which you have to fill in within two weeks.
+The questionnaire has questions about your relationship.
+If you are subject to the maintenance requirement, you will also need to show that you meet this.
 Your answers are important for the Swedish Migration Agency's assessment of your family member's application, and it is important that you answer the questions within the time period in which you have been asked to fill out the form.
-If you do not fulfil the maintenance and housing requirements, your family member’s application for a resident permit will be rejected.